 - Licensed indicates that the Massage Therapist is certified and holds a Massage Therapist license to practice in the City of Winnipeg.

-- Remedial indicates that the course of massage studies in massage therapy focuses on correcting deficiencies, in this case relative to the soft tissues of the body.
+- Remedial indicates that the course of massage studies in massage therapy focuses on correcting deficiencies, in this case, relative to the soft tissues of the body.

 At Winnipeg Pain Treatment Centre, our therapists are registered and have achieved a 2-year full-time diploma through either the Massage Therapy College of Manitoba or Wellington College.

 Graduates of registered massage therapy schools have knowledge in the fields of Anatomy, Physiology, Kinesiology, Pathology, Assessment & Treatment Techniques and Massage Theory.
 Often it is not realized that Massage Therapy is based upon studies in the Health Sciences.
-It is this foundation of Health Sciences studies that serves to validate and support Massage Therapy as a healthcare modality and a complementary therapy to other healthcare modalities that also possess a foundation in these studies.
+It is this foundation of Health Sciences studies that serve to validate and support Massage Therapy as a healthcare modality and a complementary therapy to other healthcare modalities that also possess a foundation in these studies.

-These studies are important for a Massage Therapist, because adequate training provides:
+These studies are important for a Massage Therapist because adequate training provides: